jswny/j1.io-v1/README.md

 5. Restart Nginx (`$ systemctl restart nginx`), or start it if you have not yet: `$ systemctl start nginx`
 6. Start your j1.io server using your preferred method.
   1. If you would like to start it the normal way, use `$ npm start`
-  2. If you would like to use a process manager like [forever](https://github.com/foreverjs/forever) (reccommended), do the following:
+  2. If you would like to use a process manager like [forever](https://github.com/foreverjs/forever) (recommended), do the following:
     1. `$ npm install forever -g`
     2. `forever start server.js`